mxro/maxrohde-web/content/posts/2010/2010-06-19-java-code-completion-does-not-work-in-myeclipse-8-5-in-os-x/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Java Code Completion does not work in MyEclipse 8.5 in OS X'
+date: '2010-06-19'
 categories:
-- java
+  - 'java'
-date: "2010-06-19"
-title: Java Code Completion does not work in MyEclipse 8.5 in OS X
 ---

 **Problem**